noahott/post-type-archive-mapping/readme.txt

 == Upgrade Notice ==

-= 5.2.0 =
+= 5.3.0 =
-Fixing a bug in the Term Grid block where the SearchListControl in Woo Components was throwing an error, so the component was reworked.
+Fixing a security issue with the REST API and retrieving post data.